Code-Institute-Submissions/band-app/README.md

 ## Features

 ### Existing Features
-- User Based Features:
+- User Based Forms:
+	- Buy Tickets Modal Popup
+	- Contact
-	- Registration
+	- Registration/Sign up
 	- Login
-	- Logout
 - Band Based Features
-	- Register for newsletter
-	- Media section with Audio, Video and bio of Liz Seaver
+	- Media section with Audio and Video
-	- Table displaying upcoming tour dates
+	- Bio of Liz Seaver
+	- Jukebox with audio clips and search function
-	- Footer with contact details for bookings and links to various social media
+	- Footer with links to various social media

-### Features to be Implemented
-- Coming Soon!

 ## Tech used

 ### Some of the tech used includes:
 - [AngularJS](https://angularjs.org/)
-	- We use **AngularJS** to handle page routing, make calls to the REST API and build custom directives
+	- We use **AngularJS** to handle page routing, directives, form validation, filter and search
 - [Bootstrap](http://getbootstrap.com/)
 	- We use **Bootstrap** to give our project a simple, responsive layout
 - [npm](https://www.npmjs.com/)